MatthewGerber/raspberry-py/README.md

 [here](http://archive.raspberrypi.org/debian/pool/main/r/raspi-config).
 The user will also need to be added to the `i2c` group with `sudo usermod -a -G i2c ubuntu` (then restart for the change to take effect).

-## Enabling and Testing the RPI Video Camera
+Enabling and testing the RPI video camera:
 1. Modify boot config:  `sudo emacs /boot/firmware/config.txt` and add `start_x=1` and `gpu_mem=256` at the end.
 2. Enable camera:  `sudo apt install raspi-config`, then `raspi-config`, then enable the camera.
 3. Give permission:  `sudo usermod -a -G video ubuntu`